zhui-zi/DalamudPlugins/README.md

 # Dalamud Plugins
 Contains the repository JSON file for my Dalamud Plugins for third party plugin support.

-**This Repo is for plugins in API5, though not all plugins are updated.**
+**This Repo is for plugins in API6, though not all plugins are updated.**

-**For API4 / Dalamud before Endwalker, please go to [this branch](https://github.com/Bluefissure/DalamudPlugins/tree/Bluefissure-api4).**

 ## How to use